zainkhan-afk/kucoin-universal-sdk/README.md

 ## 🤝 Contribution Guidelines

-We welcome contributions from the community to improve this SDK.
+We welcome contributions from the community!
+Please check out our [Contribution Guidelines](CONTRIBUTING.md) for details on how to get involved.

-### Steps to Contribute:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -m 'Add your feature'`).
-4. Push the branch (`git push origin feature/your-feature`).
-5. Open a pull request.

 ## 📝 License